 What to Pack Specifically for Orca Encounters

-• Patience.
-Orca encounters average 8–14 minutes once a pod is located.
-The build-up — scanning the horizon, listening on hydrophone — is part of the experience.
+- Patience.
+Once a pod is located, time near orcas can be brief.
+The build-up — scanning the horizon and reading the water — is part of the experience.

 Wildlife Notice

-Bajablue Tours follows a simple wildlife-first approach: no chasing, no touching, no feeding, and no crowding animals for a closer look.
-The Sea of Cortez is a UNESCO World Heritage Site and one of the few places globally where wild orca encounters are possible, so every outing is handled with patience and restraint.
+Bajablue Tours follows a simple patient-wildlife approach: no chasing, no touching, no feeding, and no crowding animals for a closer look.
+The Sea of Cortez is a UNESCO World Heritage Site and one of the few places globally where wild orcas may pass through, so every outing is handled with patience and restraint.

 Bottom Line

 Last updated: April 8, 2026.
-Written by Salim Mendez, founder of Bajablue Tours, based in La Ventana, Baja California Sur.
+Written by Bajablue Team, based in La Ventana, Baja California Sur.

 Plan Your Expedition